gastrofix-gmbh/pytest-failed-to-verify/README.rst

     :target: https://ci.appveyor.com/project/gastrofix/pytest-gfix/branch/master
     :alt: See Build Status on AppVeyor

 A plugin that enforces to get to the call phase, by enabling to only rerun the setup-phase on failure.
-We use it to deal with flaky tests (see [I want to know more about it](i-want-to-know-more-about-it)).
+We use it to deal with flaky tests ().

 What's the idea behind it?
 --------------------------